What Is Spaghetti Architecture? Causes, Risks, and Best Practices to Avoid It?

 Below the application layer of your IT infrastructure lies the data layer.

 The data collected by these applications need a silo or warehouse that will house and analyze the data.
+The choice and management of databases—whether relational databases like RDS or NoSQL options such as DynamoDB—can significantly impact data integration and either contribute to or help resolve spaghetti architecture.

 When applications are not natively or seamlessly integrated, the data often cannot be merged to extract meaningful insights.